Skip to main content

 Get Ready for Next Steps

 Once you have identified your community service provider partners, you can align community-based services with the dosage probation model.
-The community service provider subcommittee will work hand in glove with your agency’s provider partners to establish an infrastructure to support and sustain the implementation of dosage probation (i.e., putting into place memorandums of understanding, contracts, or something similar; establishing policies and procedures; and completing a fidelity assessment to strengthen the delivery of quality cognitive behavioral programming in the community).
+The community service provider subcommittee will work hand in glove with your agency’s provider partners to establish an infrastructure to support and sustain the implementation of dosage probation (i.e., putting into place memorandums of understanding, contracts, or something similar; establishing policies and procedures; and completing an EBP fidelity assessment to strengthen the delivery of quality cognitive behavioral programming in the community).

 The subcommittee will also want to start planning how to manage other community service providers who may express interest in a dosage probation partnership.
 As providers often share information with each other, additional providers may become interested in and want to learn more about dosage probation.